Social Icons

 Directed by Brian Levant

-Jingle All the Way for me at age eleven was everything fun.
-It had Arnold Schwarzenegger who was landing comedy roles well at that time and Sinbad whom I recall from the TV series A Different World.
-I enjoyed it a hell lot back then and I am indifferent to it now.
+Jingle All the Way, for me at age eleven, was everything fun.
+It had Arnold Schwarzenegger, who was landing comedy roles well at the time, and Sinbad, whom I recall from the TV series A Different World.
+I enjoyed it a lot back then, and I'm indifferent to it now.

-It is not a classic Christmas movie like It’s A Wonderful Life (1964), but for me I get to enjoy it every now and again, basically because it reminds me of a cool time from my youth with my sister.
+It’s not a classic Christmas movie like It’s A Wonderful Life (1964), but for me, I get to enjoy it every now and again, mainly because it reminds me of a cool time from my youth with my sister.

-The movie plot has our lead Howard (Schwarzenegger) shown as a workaholic mattress salesman.
-Howard is married to Liz (Rita Wilson) and they have a son, who is obsessed with the TV character superhero Turbo-Man.
-After missing his son’s karate class Howard decided to fulfill his son’s wish and get him a Turbo-Man action figure.
-He tells his wife that he has gotten it already, believing that all he had to do was walk into a store and pick one.
+The movie’s plot has our lead, Howard (Schwarzenegger), shown as a workaholic mattress salesman.
+Howard is married to Liz (Rita Wilson), and they have a son who is obsessed with the TV character superhero Turbo-Man.
+After missing his son’s karate class, Howard decides to fulfill his son’s wish and get him a Turbo-Man action figure.
+He tells his wife that he has already gotten it, believing that all he had to do was walk into a store and pick one up.

-When he finally gets to walk into a store he finds out that the action figure is the most sort after thing in town and it is all sold-out everywhere.
-It was during this search that he meets another father wanting to buy the action figure for his son, Myron (Sinbad).
-They soon became nemesis, following each other and trying to get the possibly last action figure of Turbo-Man in town.
+When he finally gets to walk into a store, he finds out that the action figure is the most sought-after thing in town and is sold out everywhere.
+It’s during this search that he meets another father, Myron (Sinbad), who is also trying to buy the action figure for his son.
+They soon become nemeses, following each other around and trying to get what could be the last Turbo-Man action figure in town.

-The movie was inspired by the writer's Chris Columbus attempt to get his hands on a Buzz Lightyear action figure.
-Buzz Lightyear was a character in the Disney/Pixar animated movie of 1995, Toy Story.
-This is Schwarzenegger's fourth appearance as the lead in a comedy film, following Twins (1988), Kindergarten Cop (1990) and Junior (1994).
+The movie was inspired by the writer Chris Columbus’s attempt to get his hands on a Buzz Lightyear action figure.
+Buzz Lightyear was a character in the 1995 Disney/Pixar animated movie Toy Story.
+This is Schwarzenegger's fourth appearance as the lead in a comedy film, following Twins (1988), Kindergarten Cop (1990), and Junior (1994).

-The movie was no way a box office hit, even though the studio invested well into the production.
-Dishing out an eight figure salary to Schwarzenegger all adding up to it’s seventy-five million production budget, the movie made over a hundred and twenty million.
-Although overtime the movie has become one of those regulars you see on TV during the Christmas period.
+The movie wasn’t a box office hit, even though the studio invested well into the production, dishing out an eight-figure salary to Schwarzenegger, all adding up to its $75 million production budget.
+The movie made over $120 million.
+Although, over time, the movie has become one of those regulars you see on TV during the Christmas period.

-Also in the movie is Rita Wilson, the wife of Tom Hanks who plays Schwarzenegger’s wife in the movie.
-So if you are curious to see what she looks like, well this movie will be a helper.
+Also in the movie is Rita Wilson, the wife of Tom Hanks, who plays Schwarzenegger’s wife in the movie.
+So, if you’re curious to see what she looks like, well, this movie will help.

-So, your children will enjoy this movie and you will probably understand the feeling if you have ever been at a mall for a last minute Christmas shopping.
-This movie is a nostalgia quest, not something to see if you are in the mode for a nice family fun movie.
+Your children will enjoy this movie, and you’ll probably understand the feeling if you've ever been at a mall for last-minute Christmas shopping.
+This movie is a nostalgia quest, not something to watch if you're in the mood for a nice, family-fun movie.

 The Hunt (2020)